tesselslate/lsp-project.nvim/README.md

 local lsp_project = require("lsp-project")

 lsp_project.setup({
-    -- Whether or not to cache per-project LSP settings.
-    -- Enabling this may result in issues if you are -- frequently changing per-project settings.
-    cache = true,

     -- How many folders to scan backwards for per-project -- settings.
     -- If set to 1, it will only scan the current directory.